tc39/proposal-pattern-matching/README.md

 The matchable is stringified, and the pattern matches if the regex matches the string.
-If the regex defines named capture groups, the names are automatically bound to the matched substrings;
+If the regex defines named capture groups, the names are automatically bound to the matched substrings.

-in all cases, the match object is available for `with`-chaining (as if it were a [custom matcher](#custom-matcher-protocol))
+Regex patterns can use [`with`-chaining](#with-chaining) to further match a pattern against the regex's match result.
+See that section for further details.

 #### Interpolation pattern